 People sometimes hate country music.

-In each of these sentences, the subject does the action of the verb, and the object of the sentence receives that action.
+In each of these sentences, the subject does or performs the action of the verb, and the object of the sentence receives that action.
 Beth, the subject, does the stubbing.
 Her toe receives the stubbing (and hurts a lot).

 What Is Passive Voice?